openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

-    Special background 2 is the non-fragmenting background (optional).
-For details, see the `product sheet Fragmentation <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.
+    **Special background 2** is the non-fragmenting background (optional).
+For details, see the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.

 Select the parameters
 """""""""""""""""""""